Skip to content

 Material durability

-According to specialists indesign of commercial premises, small spaces require maximum multifunctionality, heavy traffic requires sustainable materials, and inclusion through ramps and tailored signage is not optional, but an essential condition of responsible design.
+According to specialists incommercial space designsmall spaces require maximum multifunctionality, high traffic demands durable materials, and inclusion through ramps and adapted signage is not optional, but an essential condition of responsible design.

-Professional advice:Always choose contract-grade materials for high-traffic areas.
-They are designed for heavy commercial use and last two to three times longer than normal residential materials.
-In the long run, the higher initial investment pays off quickly through reduced replacement and maintenance costs.
+Professional tip:Always choose contract-grade materials for high-traffic areas.
+These are designed for intensive commercial use and last two to three times longer than standard residential materials.
+In the long run, the higher initial investment is quickly offset by reduced replacement and maintenance costs.

-Another frequently neglected aspect is accessibility.
-A commercial space that cannot be traversed by a wheelchair user or a customer with a baby stroller loses real customers every day.
+Another frequently overlooked aspect is accessibility.
+A commercial space that cannot be navigated by a person in a wheelchair or a customer with a stroller loses real customers every day.
 Accessibility does not mean aesthetic compromise, but intelligent design.

-Once you have defined the list of needs, follow the application of the principles that transform the requirements into functional space.
-There are some general rules that remain valid regardless of the type of business or geographical location.
+Once you have defined the list of needs, the next step is applying the principles that transform requirements into functional space.
+There are several general rules that remain valid regardless of the business type or geographic location.

 Layout types and their impact

-Common layoutsfor commercial premises are divided into three main categories, each with its specific advantages:
+Common layoutsfor commercial spaces are divided into three main categories, each with its specific advantages:

 Layout

-Guide the customer on a fixed route with maximum exposure
+Guides the customer along a fixed path, with maximum exposure

 Boutiques, concept stores